 John redesigned the Spitfire, increased the length from 9′ to 10′ 6″ and 4′ 4″ wide, making them safer.
 There was a little help from Doug Norval and Don Shed with their racing boat experience.
 With John leading the production the new boats now called Almarine Seafire and its water jet version the Meteor.
 Buyers in Holland were their main customers at the peak.
 Almarine were sending a container load of 30 Seafires a month there.

-A consignment of Almarines being packed for transportation to Holland.
+Consignment of Almarines being packed for transportation to Holland.
 Not quite like today.

 Almarine Javlin very rare

 Meanwhile at Almarine John was now designing a much bigger boat called the Javelin.
 The Javelin had 2 Rotax engines and 2 UA water jet units and was around 16 feet long.
+A very rare boat now.
+I only know of three.

 Almarine licenced an American company, Link Leisure to produce Seafires and Meteors in the USA for their market.
 John left Almarine and moved to the USA in 1976 to work with Link Leisure; but due to under investment the company only lasted 2 years.
 John stayed in the USA and worked for an oil company.
 He was involved in the development of a folding dingy, the Gault which was produced by the oil company.